 Realize your vision.
 Fellows spend half of their time advancing a game-changing intervention with the potential for large-scale impact.

 Build your knowledge and your management skills with a mentor, passionate and thought-provoking colleagues, and tailored learning opportunities.

 Earn competitive compensation.
-Fellows receive a $100,000 stipend and benefits so they can fully commit to the immersive, year-long experience.
+Fellows receive a $100,000 salary and benefits so they can fully commit to the immersive, year-long experience.

 2016 Project Theme

 Bridge Fellows will grapple with a critical question: How can we prepare more African-American and Latino males for success in school and beyond?
 Fellows will reimagine the school experience for these students and think holistically about ways school systems can dramatically increase their success.
 Projects should have a clear practical application and the potential to spark change for students who are poorly served by current policies and practices.